iambetmen/LSpeedTweaks-Profile/Battery Optimize/Readme.txt

-• DarknessKiller's Best Settings *
+• iambetmen's Best Settings *

 Copy The LSpeed_Backup To Your Internal
 And goto l speed and restore backup ! done :)